shopware5/devdocs/source/developers-guide/plugin-quick-start/index.md

 First of all we can extract the reference of the executed frontend controller using `$controller = $args->get('subject');`.
 Using this controller we can get a reference of the view instance: `$view = $controller->View()`.

-Now we want to inject our own template directory to shopware using the `addTemplateDir` method.
+Now we want to inject our own template directory to Shopware using the `addTemplateDir` method.
 It takes a path of a template directory as parameter.
-Whenever rendering a template, shopware will now automatically check your `View` folder for extensions and load them dynamically.
+Whenever rendering a template, Shopware will now automatically check your `View` folder for extensions and load them dynamically.

 Finally we want to assign some configuration to the template - in this case a slogan, a flag that indicates if the slogan should be italic or not and the font size of the slogan.
-For assignments `$view->assign('name', 'value)` is used - this way we will be able to access it in the smarty template using `{$name}`.
+For assignments `$view->assign('name', 'value)` is used - this way we will be able to access it in the Smarty template using `{$name}`.

 The slogan itself is randomly selected in the `getSlogan` method.
 This could easily be moved to a plugin configuration text field, so that the shop owner can enter his slogans line by line.
 But as seen above, we already picked the best ones.

 ### The configuration

-The calls to `$this->Config()->get('name')` will return our plugin configuration value for 'name', in order to create the configuration, we will need to implement the `createConfig` method we called in the `install` method:
+The calls to `$this->Config()->get('name')` will return our plugin configuration value for 'name'.
+In order to create the configuration, we will need to implement the `createConfig` method we called in the `install` method:

 ```
 private function createConfig()